IBM/ibm-auditlogging-operator/README.md

 - Linux x86_64
 - Linux on Power (ppc64le)
-- Linux on IBM Z
+- Linux on IBM Z and LinuxONE

 ## Operator versions